ETHZ-TEC/LWB/README.md

 The demo aims to exemplify how an application might use LWB.
 To simplify the setup, the demo uses a static LWB scheduler that schedules communication rounds with a fixed round period and every round contains a contention slot.
-After joining the bus operation by synchronizing with the host, each source node request one stream such that it sends one data packet per round to the LWB host, which also acts as the sink in this specific setup.
+After joining the bus operation by synchronizing with the host, each source node requests one stream such that it sends one data packet per round to the LWB host, which also acts as the sink in this specific setup.

 The application code comprises two source files located in `apps/lwb`: `lwb-test.c` and `config.h`.
 The latter contains all application-specific parameters, which you may adjust to your needs.
-The application logic in `lwb-test.c` runs within its own Contiki process.
+The application logic in `lwb-test.c` runs within its own [Contiki process](https://github.com/contiki-os/contiki/wiki/Processes).
 The process first starts LWB and then enters its main loop.
 LWB controls when the application process continues its execution: